Collision Theory and Surface Area

 You can increase the surface area of a solid by breaking it up into smaller pieces.
 A powder has the largest surface area and will have the fastest reaction rate.
 This is why catalysts are often used as powders.

-HCl + calcium carbonate → calcium chloride + carbon dioxide + water.
+In the reaction between calcium carbonate and dilute hydrochloric acid HCl + calcium carbonate → calcium chloride + carbon dioxide + water. calcium carbonate may be used in the form of marble chips.

 The reaction rates can be compared using large marble chips, and the same mass of small marble chips.